euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Functions and Cloud Source.md

 # Cloud Functions

-Code in any language for a given runtime environment that GCP provides and then configures w
+Code in any language for a given runtime environment that GCP provides and then can be configured when it needs to be fired.
+- Works with event-driven functions
+- Payment fees stick to whenever the function runs in 100 millise

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5NzQxNDM5XX0=
+eyJoaXN0b3J5IjpbLTIwMzczODgxNDJdfQ==
 -->